Himatric/SEMID/README.md

         discord         tokenonliner                Makes all the tokens from a provided file online by connecting them directly to
                                                     Discord's websocket.

+        discord         scrapechannel               Scrapes messages from a discord channel and outputs them in a file/console

         doxbin          search                      Searches provided username on doxbin and returns the urls if found.